basecamp/console1984/README.md

 ## About built-in protection mechanisms

-`console1984` uses Ruby to add several protection mechanisms.
-However, because Ruby is highly dynamic, it's technically possible to circumvent most of these controls if you know what you are doing.
-We have made an effort to prevent such attempts, but if your organization needs bullet-proof protection against malicious actors using the console, you should consider additional security measures.
+`console1984` adds many protection mechanisms to prevent tampering.
+This includes attempts to alter data in auditing tables or monkey patching certain classes to change how the system works.
+If you find a way to circumvent these tampering controls, please [report an issue](https://github.com/basecamp/console1984/issues).

-The current version includes protection mechanisms to avoid tampering the tables that store console sessions.
-A bullet-proof mechanism would be using a read only connection when user commands are evaluated.
-Implementing such scheme is possible by writing a custom session logger and leveraging Rails' multi-database support.
-We would like that future versions of `console1984` supported this scheme directly as a configuration option.
+We aim to make these defense mechanisms as robust as possible, but there might always be open doors because Ruby is highly dynamic.
+If your organization needs bullet-proof protection against malicious actors using the console, you should consider additional security measures.
+An example would be using a read-only database user for auditing data while in a console.
+The gem doesn't offer direct support for doing this, but it's on our radar for future improvement.

 ## Running the test suite